Skip to main content

 Hanny Naibaho / Unsplash

-Remain calm and gauge the situation
+Remain calm and assess the situation

 But if your baby falls off the bed and immediately goes into a seizure or starts vomiting, gently roll the child onto their side to avoid choking, making sure the neck stays completely straight.
 If the fall resulted in an open wound, then you should apply gentle pressure and check for any bruising.